An overview of inheritance tax in France

 Inheritance tax reliefs

-Beneficiaries are entitled to a personal allowance, the amount of which depends on their relationship to the deceased.
-Anything inherited above the personal allowance will be taxed.
+Beneficiaries are entitled to a personal allowance, the amount of which depends on their relationship to the deceased person.
+Any part of the estate that exceeds this allowance is subject to inheritance tax in France.

 Personal allowances and applicable tax rates currently stand at:4